Welcome to Anthropic — a rocket ship outside the stadium gates

 Trained Craft

 She didn't learn to write at a startup.
-She learned at CalArts.
+She learned at film school.

 A Bachelor of Fine Arts in screenwriting from CalArts is not a writing degree.
-It's a thinking degree — a rigorous education in structure, character, stakes, and the architecture of narrative under pressure.
+It's a thinking degree, a rigorous education in structure, character, stakes, and the architecture of narrative under pressure.
 She has sold screenplays and story outlines to major studios and production companies.
 She knows what it means to pitch an idea to a room full of people with opinions and money, defend it, refine it, and land it.
-That exact skill — concepting an idea, representing it with confidence, making the room believe in it — is what this role calls "executive presence."
+That exact skill: concepting an idea, representing it with confidence, making the room believe in it, that's what this role calls "executive presence."
 She's been doing it since before most of her future colleagues had their first internship.

 The Wrexham parallel: You can't script a great documentary.
 But you can be so well-trained in narrative craft that you recognize the great story when it's happening in front of you.
 She never misses it.